 Besides the beautiful courtyard, vast art collection, and stunning architecture, the historic monastery also serves up spectacular views of the Bay of Naples and the hills of Vomero from its balconies and gardens.

-Arguably the nation’s most gorgeous shopping arcade, the 19th-century Galleria Umberto I isn’t solely a shopper’s paradise: it’s an architectural marvel.
+Arguably the nation’s most gorgeous shopping arcade (along with the Galleria Vittorio Emanuele II in Milan), the 19th-century Galleria Umberto I isn’t solely a shopper’s paradise: it’s an architectural marvel.

 Under its enormous domed glass roof, visitors can uncover a cluster of coffee shops, souvenir distributors, and exclusive brands.

-Sporting remarkable panoramic views from above Naples, this star-shaped hilltop fortress is a crowd favorite offering historically educational tours with friendly and knowledgable local guides.
+Sporting remarkable panoramic views from above Naples, this star-shaped hilltop fortress is a crowd favorite offering historically educational tours with friendly and knowledgeable local guides.

 Who knows Naples better than Neapolitans?
 The answer: no one!
 That’s why a locally-led e-bike tour of the city’s most popular attractions and hidden gems is always a surefire hit for visitors of all ages.